9 Common Sports Betting Mistakes to Avoid

 The sports betting industry lacks oversight and regulation, meaning anyone can start a company or website and begin selling picks.
 Because there is no regulation, handicappers can tout false records and promise unimaginable wealth in order to obtain business.

-As a result, we encourage bettors to be wary of handicappers promising easy money, or better yet, avoid them entirely.
+As a result, we encourage bettors to be wary of handicappers promising low-hanging fruit, or better yet, avoid them entirely.

 7. Choosing Your Heart Over Your Head